-Adam Hunter '15 and Hailey Cleek '16 are awarded Vann Fellowships in Biomedical Ethics Research at the Mayo Clinic for the summer of 2014.
-Read related article.
-A panel discussion on "Sochi 2014: Gender, Ethics, Sport," is hosted by Russian Studies and co-sponsored by the Vann Center; a related Davidsonian article by Olympic contender Caroline Queen '14 is posted here.
-Dave Perry begins teaching a course on Ethics and Warfare.
+Adam Hunter '15 and Hailey Cleek '16 are awarded Vann Fellowships in Biomedical Ethics Research at the Mayo Clinic for the summer of 2014; read a related article.
+A panel discussion on "Sochi 2014: Gender, Ethics, Sport," is hosted by Russian Studies and co-sponsored by the Vann Center; read a related Davidsonian article by Olympic contender Caroline Queen '14.
+Prof. Dave Perry begins teaching a course on ethics and warfare.

-Margaret Edson, educator and Pulitizer-winning playwright of Wit, speaks at an Ethics Forum on "Our Stories, Our Selves: Ethical Communication in Medicine," and visits classes in English and drama.
+Margaret Edson, educator and Pulitizer-winning playwright of Wit, speaks at an Ethics Forum on "Our Stories, Our Selves: Ethical Communication in Medicine," and visits classes in English and Theatre.

 The center hosts a panel discussion on "Gun Rights, Responsibilities, and Regulations," featuring Davidson professors Lance Stell and Andrew O'Geen, and law-enforcement officers Jeanne Miller, Carolyn McMackin, and Kerr Putney.
 Gloria Bui '14 and Betsy Gammon '14 describe their summer research experiences in biomedical ethics at the Mayo Clinic.
 Prof. Dave Perry lectures on "Using Software to Reinforce Academic Integrity: An Assessment of Turnitin.com," and attends the annual meeting of the American Society for Bioethics and Humanities.